siavashs/Prism/README.md

 Visual editing in Rich Text Editor is not fully supported.
 While you don't have to disable Rich Text Editor in Jira, you cannot use the **visual tab** to do code editing.

 ## Notes
-This plugin uses a slightly modified version of [Prism](http://prismjs.com/) to fix JS compile issues with Atlassian Plugin SDK.
+This plugin uses a slightly modified version of [Prism](http://prismjs.com/) to fix minor bugs with line highlighting.

 This plugin is released without any support, if you want to add a new feature or fix a bug feel free to [submit a PR](https://github.com/siavashs/Prism/pull/new/master).